christopherobin/mage/lib/msgServer/mmrp/Readme.md

 ```

 Each MAGE master will instantiate an MMRP relay, and each worker an MMRP client.
 If MAGE is running
-in single-node mode, it will instantiate both.
-Through this topology, messages can be sent between
+in single-node mode (that is, the cluster consists of only a single process), it will instantiate
+MMRP as both a relay and as a client.
+Through this topology, messages can be sent between all
-all processes (or nodes) in the MAGE network.
+processes (or nodes) in the MAGE network.

 MMRP depends on [service discovery](../../serviceDiscovery/Readme.md) to announce relays on the
 network to each process.
 The protocol and library used to communicate between processes is